The Tepper Foundation

 How to Apply

 This foundation does not have a public application process.
 All grantmaking is by invitation only.
-The foundation actively identifies and partners with organizations whose work aligns with their six portfolio areas, particularly those operating in New Jersey or with national reach.
+The foundation actively identifies and partners with organisations whose work aligns with their six portfolio areas, particularly those operating in New Jersey or with national reach.

-Organizations cannot submit unsolicited applications.
+Organisations cannot submit unsolicited applications.
 The foundation proactively seeks out partners through their portfolio managers and board members who identify needs in communities.

 Decision Timeline